ReconwithMe/reconwithme-docs/About the Product/Intro.md

 ## Types of scan
 ReconwithMe is an automated tool that focuses on safeguarding your web applications.
 The tool generates two reports, one for normal users and other for security experts.
-ReconwithMe uses two methods to scan, Normal scan and Deep scan
+ReconwithMe uses two methods to scan: Normal scan and Deep scan

 > Normal Scan:
 Normal Scan detects upto 20,000+ Common Vulnerabilities and Exposures and security headers in less than five minutes.
 Normal scan detects vulnerabilities such as